 You can learn more about center channel sound here.

-Surround sound is becoming more and more popular for movies found on Blu-ray discs, streaming platforms, and other content.
+Surround sound is becoming increasingly popular for movies on Blu-ray discs, streaming platforms, and other content.
 Our surrounds test evaluates how accurately the soundbar reproduces audio on its fourth and fifth channels, also known as the surround channels.
 We also test for the surround channels' frequency response, dynamics, and total harmonic distortion performances.

 Soundbars with a 5.1 setup and above come with discrete surround channels specifically designed to reproduce surround content clearly and accurately.
-These discrete channels may be built into the bar, or they may be located on satellite speakers that you can place anywhere in your room.
+These discrete channels may be built into the bar or located on satellite speakers that you can place anywhere in your room.
 Other bars have front-firing or side-firing speakers that create a phantom localization to represent surround objects in the soundstage.
 However, a phantom surround isn't going to sound as clear or as real as a discrete setup.

 Unfortunately, soundbars with fewer than five channels don't offer a discrete surround localization.
 Instead, they may have to downmix surround content into stereo to play it.
 This doesn't offer a very immersive listening experience, as sound may seem like it's just coming from in front of you rather than from speakers placed all around you.